psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 ### Using Scheduled Builds

 Alternatively, we can use AppVeyor [Scheduled Builds][url-appveyor-scheduled-builds] feature to run Coverity Scan.
-For example, I use the following [crontab][url-crontab] expression to launch Coverity build at 5:00 p.m.
-UTC+03 on Friday: `0 14 * * 5`.
+For example I use the following [crontab][url-crontab] expression to launch Coverity build at 5:00 p.m. <span class="c2sc">UTC</span>+03 on Friday: `0 14 * * 5`.
 Also there is a handy built‐in variable named `APPVEYOR_SCHEDULED_BUILD` which is set to `True` when the build is a scheduled one.
 I find this approach more convenient, so I’ll stick to it for the rest of the article.

 ## Downloading Coverity Build Tool